-Usually, pistachios just taste like nuts to me (roasted, salted, a bit crunchy) but when they are churned into smooth nut butter, they take on a whole new personality: slightly citrusy, fresh, bold, and nutty.
+Usually, pistachios just taste like nuts to me (roasted, salted, a bit crunchy) but when they are churned into smooth nut butter, they take on a whole new personality: slightly citrusy — or floral? - bold, and nutty.
 Pistachio butter isn't quite as thick as peanut butter or almond butter, lacking the "glue your mouth shut" characteristic you know well if you've ever eaten a PB&J sandwich.

 Still, it's rich and creamy, and pairs well with my favorite ingredient.
 Chocolate.

-I make these with Oliver in mind because I know he loves pistachios, but they're becoming my favorite chocolate nut butter cup quickly, too.
+I made these with Oliver in mind because he loves pistachios, but they're becoming my favorite chocolate nut butter cup quickly, too.
+In part because they are just different — not something you can find the store!
 It's a little unexpected, and feels special, knocking peanut butter cups out of the way and showing up almond butter cups with their bold green filling.

 This post may contain affiliate links.